al-jshen/gmestan-examples/README.md

 There are again two examples, [`examples/h3.ipynb`](examples/h3.ipynb) and [`examples/h3.r`](examples/h3.r).
 Bring your own data!

+Also provided is a version of the model where RA and Dec. are fixed.
+This model can be found in [`models/h3p-fixed.stan`](models/h3p-fixed.stan).

 ## Python

 To install [CmdStanPy](https://github.com/stan-dev/cmdstanpy) (a lightweight Python interface to Stan), see the instructions [here](https://cmdstanpy.readthedocs.io/en/v0.9.76/installation.html).